PARTHIB-DEB/REDIS-TUTORIAL/Storage Structure/README.md

 - We already know , redis can be treated as a *Document based NoSQL Database* .
 Yet , the difference is , it has no specific query sentence.
 Instead of that , redis uses **keywords**.

 - Redis stores data as _Key-Value Pairs_ .
-Now , it can be individual pair or a nested chain of pairs.
 Redis keys are always of datatype **String** .
 What changes , is the datatype of values.

+- Redis stores user's data in SINGLE KEY-VALUE CHAIN always

 - By default , redis stores the data in server running at port **6379**

 # Basic Redis Commands

 The snippet explains a general way to create , save and update user's data.

+##   Individual Key Chain

 ```bash
   127.0.0.1:6379> SET 1 "100"   # SET the value of key "1"